-Indian Creek Trail is a 4.7 mile lightly trafficked out and back trail located near Jasper, AR that features a waterfall and is rated as difficult.
+Indian Creek Trail is a 4.7 mile lightly trafficked out and back trail located near Jasper, Arkansas that features a waterfall and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 Indian Creek trail is known for the most accidents in the Buffalo River trail system.
 To reach the falls you must scramble through a rocky creek, at times wading through water or you must travel on the sheer edge of a high bluff, or a combination of the above.
 The reward is in the scenery .